arfc/transition-scenarios/input/haleu/README.rst

 to calculate and compare resource requirements of each fuel cycle scenario simulated.
 All of the figures created in the jupyter notebook are saved in the ``figures/`` directory.

+This directory also contains ``df_to_csv.py`` to record all of the transactions in the simulation as a ``.csv`` file.
+The transactions are determined based on the function ``transition_metrics.add_receiver_prototype``, which gets the transactions from the database and adds a column to record the prototype that receives the commodity in that transaction.
+The script contains functions to perform this function by either looping over multiple databases (``get_transactions_multiple_outputs``) or for only a single output file (``get_transactions_single_output``).
+This script is needed because the output files are relatively large and memory issues are encountered when the ``transition_metrics.add_receiver_prototype`` function is called inside the jupyter notebook.